jarden015/View-Sync/README.md

 It is set to be a always on top window that is transparent and click through (except colliders I put in the scene).

-I could not make the splash screen fullscreen because of the way the transparent screen works.

 It is Windows only at the moment.
 There is no installer, it is all in one folder.
 Its possible I missed some things about different aspect monitors and different resolutions.
 If there's problems you can start a issue on the issues tab above.

 It is not digitally signed so just ignore the windows warning.
 Its $100 on steam to sign it if they accept the program.
 I may do that sometime.
 Microsoft defender doesn't pick up any problems.
 I didn't get a chance to scan it with anything else.
 Its possible that anti malware or virus scanners pick up something even though I didn't put any malware or virus in it.

-Currently I can only make the unity project open source if people have licenses to the assets I used in it (Vuplex WebView).
-About $150 worth.
+Currently I can only make the unity project open source if people have licenses to the assets I used in it (Vuplex WebView, ultimate Sprite Shaders, Dot tween).
+About $250 worth.

 Big thanks to all the package and editor creators!